jenniferford78/UKHSAKnowledgeandLibraryServices/README.md

 ## Bibliographic search translator (bib_converter)

 This standalone tool currently translates literature search strategies consisting of multiple database queries from the Ovid MEDLINE format to other formats.

+## Search in folder of PDF files (search_pdf_folder)

+This standalone tool searches all PDF files in one level of a selected folder for a list of terms and returns a CSV file with the outputs.